fablabnbg/inkscape-silhouette/README.md

 ### openSUSE

-* Same as Debian-based, except install the usb package with `sudo zypper in python-usb`
+* Same as Debian-based, except install the usb package with `sudo zypper in python3-usb`

 ### Arch Linux